Allanté-XLR & V

 About Us

-The members of the Allante’-XLR Cadillac LaSalle Club welcome you to our website!
+The members of the Allante’-XLR &V Cadillac LaSalle Club welcome you to our website!

 they met in Chicago on November 9, 1996.
 Twelve members formed the Chicagoland Region of the AAG (as printed in the Allante’ World, volume 11, issue 10, dated December 1996).
 Mark Dahl passed away in June 2002 and at that time Bob Klopfer bought all rights to the Chicagoland Club.
 Bob Klopfer then renamed the club to the Chicagoland Allante’ Club.
 In 2002 the Chicagoland Allante’ Club received its charter from the Cadillac LaSalle Club (CLC) and became the “Allante’-XLR Chapter of the CLC”.
 On September 29, 2013 at the CLC Museum groundbreaking Bob donated his red 1993 Indianapolis 500 Allante’.